AlcaldeLeonardo/Calculator/README.md

 * BEM Methodology
 * Conversion from number to string and vice versa
 * Sass implementation
+* Use via mouse, keyboard input not yet developed

 ## Obstacles encountered and resolved